Patient Education and FAQ’s

 It’s been a few months after my rhinoplasty and I can still feel a bump on my nose.
 Does this mean it is going to come back?

 The short answer is no. In rare situations, the bump will still be present after surgery, but this is the exception.
 After you cut the bone of the nose—or remove the bump on the nose—the bone has to heal.
 It forms what is called a “callous” that is kind of like a scab on the skin.
 This allows the bone to heal underneath it.
-You can, sometimes, see this bone healing and it looks like a small bump.
-Over time, the body will absorb this and the swelling will go away.
+Sometimes, you can see this bone healing; it looks like a small bump.
+Over time, the body will absorb this, and the swelling will disappear.

 Return to the top